 Some concerns were raised in the past over the harmfulness of SAPs77.
 Nowadays, sodium polyacrylates, partly neutralized with caustic soda and sold in cross-linked grain form, is commonly used.
-Sodium polyacrylates is generally considered an inherently safe material62, even if the material was classified as H412 (Harmful to aquatic life with long lasting effects) in one of the notifications received by the European Chemicals Agency (ECHA)63.
+Sodium polyacrylates is generally considered an inherently safe material62 (the material was classified as H412 - "Harmful to aquatic life with long lasting effects" - only in 1 out of 223 notifications received by the European Chemicals Agency63).